 School of Nursing students who have completed a minimum of 32 undergraduate credits at Montclair State by the end of the semester prior to their commencement are recognized for graduation honors.

 Grades of “A” through “D-” must be received for a minimum of 48 of these 51 credits.

 Montclair State University offers opportunities for students to undertake academic credit on an independent study basis.
-Independent study courses will require an Independent Study form.
-This form may be obtained from the Office of the Registrar in Red Hawk Central or on the Forms page.

 Pass-Fail Grading Policy is available on the Policies website.

 IT IS THE STUDENT’S RESPONSIBILITY to satisfactorily complete a prerequisite course before scheduling a dependent course.
 Students will not be permitted to register for a course for which the prerequisite has not been met.